MonochromeCMS/Monochrome/README.md

 - 128Mb can be short sometimes, so 256Mb memory is recommended

 ### [Monochrome WebUI](https://github.com/MonochromeCMS/monochrome-webui)
-The frontend is built into static files, either inside a container `make build` or directly to a `dist` folder `make native=1 build`.
+The frontend is built into static files, either inside a container `make build` or directly to a `dist` folder ([details](https://github.com/MonochromeCMS/Monochrome#webui-building)).
 So we can either use the same providers as the API and CDNs.
 #### Netlify
-- Set up the .env file
+- Set up the .env.webui file
 - Create a Netlify account
-- Build the app localy with `make native=1 build`
+- Build the app with `make build-webui`
 - Drag and drop the `dist` folder on the Netlify dashboard
-- This will give you a Netlify URL, change it to your liking and update the .env file to the new domain name.
+- This will give you a Netlify URL, change it to your liking and update the .env.webui file to the new domain name.
 - Build the app again and publish it again in Netlify.

 ### Examples